 A use-it-or-lose-it policy caps PTO at an annual ceiling and resets unused hours on a scheduled date.
 Minnesota permits these designs because the obligation is contractual.
 If the handbook says PTO resets on January 1 and employees do not roll unused hours forward, unused hours vanish on January 1 by the terms the employee agreed to.

 Two boundaries apply.
-The policy must be written, communicated to employees in advance of the reset, and applied evenly; a reset announced after the fact is not enforceable, and selective enforcement against some employees but not others invites a disparate-treatment claim.
+The policy must be written, communicated to employees in advance of the reset, and applied evenly; a reset announced after the fact is not enforceable, and selective enforcement against some employees but not others can create discrimination, retaliation, waiver, estoppel, or contract arguments depending on the facts.
 And ESST hours are governed by the ESST statute regardless of how the employer drafts its general PTO policy; ESST has its own accrual, rollover, and front-load rules under Minn.
 Stat. §§ 181.9445 et seq., covered in our earned sick and safe time employer guide.

 A use-it-or-lose-it policy is not the same as a forfeiture-on-termination policy.
 Use-it-or-lose-it operates on a recurring calendar event; forfeiture-on-termination operates on the separation.
 An employer can adopt one, the other, both, or neither.
 Conflating them in handbook language is a common drafting trap.